 In 2009, DDC submitted the MI Source Area Investigation Report to the BCT, which concluded that no further active remediation was required for CVOCs in soil and groundwater on the MI.
 The BCT concurred with the report's conclusion and with the recommendation for three additional monitoring wells in the Memphis aquifer to confirm groundwater modeling results.
-DDC completed operations of the MI RA EBT system in February 2009, and submitted the Rev. 0 MI IRACR to USEPA and TDEC in September 2009 for review and comment. .
+DDC completed operations of the MI RA EBT system in February 2009.
+DDC installed the additional monitoring wells in the Memphis aquifer in 2010 and included the wells in LTM.
+USEPA approved the MI IRACR that contained DLA's demonstration that the MI RA was operating properly and successfully in March 2010.